Sandra Dombrowski: Early life

+Dombrowski was born on 19 March 1967 in Interlaken, Bern, Switzerland.
+Growing up in Interlaken, she played outdoors ice hockey with boys.
+At the time, girls were not allowed to play on boys' league teams, and no local girls' team existed.

 Playing career

-Dombrowski represented Switzerland at the 1987 World Women's Hockey Tournament hosted in Toronto, an international tournament which predated International Ice Hockey Federation (IIHF) events for women.
+At age 17 in 1984, Dombrowski established a local ladies' club; Damen Hockey Club Berner Oberländer Modis, better known as DHC BOMO, based in Matten bei Interlaken.
+She represented Switzerland at the 1987 World Women's Hockey Tournament hosted in Toronto, an international tournament which predated International Ice Hockey Federation (IIHF) events for women.
 The Swiss team placed fifth of seven teams at the tournament.